jschementi/iron-websites/ruby/browser/spec.v2.rst

 - ``element``\: Optional.
 Type is FrameworkElement.
 Only used when the xaml argument is a String.

+IMPLEMENTATION BUG: the ``load_root_visual`` wrapper is not implemented yet.
+Use ``DynamicApplication#LoadRootVisual`` directly if you need to, though XAML script-tags are recommended.

 Defaults to ``UserControl`` when not provided.
 ::